Contracts and Spending

 - the information is confidential or would attract an exemption under the Freedom of Information Act e.g. where disclosure could be prejudicial to the commercial interests of any person including the authority

-To view expenditure click on the month required below.
-Please note that due to the reconciliation of the monthly accounts it may be more than a month before this information is available to publish.
+Please note that due to the reconciliation of the accounts it may be more than a month from the end of the relevant quarter before this information is available to publish.